ev3dev/ev3dev.github.io/docs/tutorials/python-development-environment.md

 Ev3dev is a lean and modern system to run on the raspberry pi that powers the brickpi.
 It's got multiple languages that work in a pretty similar way and make switching easy.
 Moreover, if you code in ev3dev on the brickpi, people with a regular Ev3 and Ev3dev will be able to run your code!
 Alas, it doesn't work the other way around as the BrickPi has a more limited set of motor commands.

 For this tutorial, I will suppose you have burned an SD disk, connected your RPi and BrickPi to an ethernet cable and booted it.
-If you have an Ev3 brick I without ethernet, [set up another networking connection first]().
+If you have an Ev3 brick without ethernet, [set up another networking connection first](connecting-to-the-internet-via-usb).

 ## Log in to ev3dev ##
 Now you can either attach a screen and keyboard to it for the setup, or connect to it via ssh.
 I prefer the latter.
 My router has a dns that registers hostnames.
 It allows me to start a Terminal (on Mac) or Putty (on Windows) and simply do:

 `ssh robot@ev3dev`

+If you don't have a DNS try: `robot@ev3dev.local` or connect to it's ip address directly. eg. `robot@192.168.0.2`

 the password is `maker` by default.
 If you used screen and keyboard, you're automatically logged in.